| It is important, in the course of a long and challenging undertaking,

 papers was so vague that even many formerly "virgin" papers

+could qualify.
 The 1993 Executive Order settled it all by clarifying that, at

 least for federal agency purchases, recycled paper must include